18F/join.tts.gsa.gov/pages/hiring-process.md

 ## Information Sessions

 TTS hosts monthly general hiring information sessions and role-specific sessions for upcoming or newly-opened roles.
-At our general sessions, candidates learn about working at TTS, what kinds of roles we hire for, and more about the application process.
+At our general sessions, candidates learn about working at TTS, what types of roles we hire for, and more about the application process.
 Our role-specific info sessions briefly cover some of the same information and offer a chance to hear directly from the hiring team about the vision for the role and what a day-in-the-life might actually look like.
 Candidates have an opportunity  to ask us questions about the application process, the work, and the team culture.
 TTS does not conduct one-on-one conversations with candidates about roles to ensure an equitable hiring process.
 Please attend one of our public information sessions for these details.

 A list of upcoming information sessions can be found on the [JoinTTS